Equipment shipping information.

-With equipment shipping as you can imagine there’s quite a few different ways to ship equipment.
+With equipment shipping as you can imagine there are quite a few different ways to ship equipment.
 Everything plays a factor.
-From the weight of your equipment, the height, the width and length, what route it needs to travel and all kinds of elements as far as state regulations take part in getting equipment transported properly and legally.
+From the weight of your equipment, the height, the width, and length, what route it needs to travel, and all kinds of elements as far as state regulations take part in getting equipment transported properly and legally.
 Then factor in loading and unloading as well as looking at options to reduce the size and weight and you have a lot on your hands without even thinking about insurance and finding the right movers.
 What we’re here to help you do is reduce the confusion and get you on track with a protocol to follow.
 Organization is the key.
-So in order we’re going to look at the best ways for you to proceed in general, then you can adjust your needs accordingly depending on the size or weight as well as route you have to work with.
+So iwe’re going to look at the best ways for you to proceed in general, then you can adjust your needs accordingly depending on the size or weight as well as route you have to work with.

 So, no we’re not referring to breaking down the size of your equipment but rather the entire shipping process.
 Here we’ll guide you through the basic steps and outline them so you can then move on to the next appropriate topic or procedure that applies to your shipment.
 Moving right along to the final phase.
 So let go thru the basics here.

 - The first thing you are going to want to do is to find out the dimensions of whatever item you intend on moving is.
 If it is actual “equipment” as in “heavy equipment” then we suggest you measure the item you need to ship down to the last 1/4 of an inch.
 This is a very important part of the process and we will explain that in detail in our guide to measuring your equipment.
 For general equipment specs, you can visit RitchieSpecs.